elusivecodes/FyreColor/README.md

 **To HSL String**

-Return a HSL/HSLA string representation of the color.
+Get a HSL/HSLA string representation of the color.

 ```php
 $hslString = $color->toHSLString();